Volunteer Legal Assistants

 As a Legal Assistant, you work in a team to staff the front office and respond to requests from the public, clients and RLC staff.
 You provide legal information and referrals to other organisations.
 You may occasionally provide non-legal assistance such as helping people fill in forms.

 As a Legal Assistant, you discuss with each client their situation and the advice they are seeking, you create client records and appointments, and synthesise the client's story into a clear and succinct set of intake instructions to guide the solicitor who will give the legal advice.

 Legal Assistants also help with administrative and reception work including answering phones, delivering and collecting files and documents, photocopying, filing and maintaining office supplies.
 Legal Assistants draft letters and emails, contact clients, other solicitors, and community agencies and occasionally conduct legal research.

 - Social Justice Intake (University of Sydney): USYD students can enrol in a Social Justice subject and earn course credit as a Volunteer Legal Assistant.
 Do not apply directly to RLC - you must apply via the university.
 More information: University of Sydney Social Justice Legal Clinic.

-- General Intake Volunteer Legal Assistants work a full day shift per week, for a minimum of six months.
+- General Intake (full day) Volunteer Legal Assistants work a full day shift per week, for a minimum of six months.

 - Completion of at least two years of an undergraduate law degree, or accepted into a graduate law degree, or relevant experience